Ph: 00971 4313 2843

 Online Diamond Merchant

-However, the cost savings of buying through the internet can be considerable.
+The cost savings of buying through the internet can be considerable.
 An online merchant can avoid the high overheads of maintaining a shop in a High Street location and does not have to carry as much stock as a traditional jeweller.
-Adding to this is the fact that most online merchants actually reduce their profit margins so as to be an even more attractive proposition over the bricks-nmortar retailers.
+Adding to this is the fact that most online merchants actually reduce their profit margins so as to be an even more attractive proposition over the bricks-n-mortar retailers.
 This price reduction can be anywhere between 30% and 50%!

 • An excellent source of high-quality information about diamonds.